 Meet the Publishers of the Official IELTS Prep

-Students with IELTS Premium subscriptions can get email advice and support for Magoosh IELTS questions, and for any official IELTS questions.
+Students with IELTS Premium or IELTS General Training Premium subscriptions can get email advice and support for Magoosh IELTS questions, and for any official IELTS questions.

 The official IELTS questions are pretty unique compared to official questions for other Magoosh-supported tests.
 This is because official IELTS questions are published by more than one company.